mobingi/alm/docs/markdown/alm-template/doc-working-with-alm-templates.md

 ### - configurations {#template-components-configurations}

-The configurations of the stack the Alm-template about to deploy.
+The configurations of the stack which Alm-template about to deploy.

 In the configurations section, you specify one or multiple configuration layers of your application's provision and container runtime settings.

 Inside each layer, there are four sections you need to specify:

 #####{#template-components-configurations-role}
-- role
+- __role__

     The "role" of which the stack layer defines to.